 Learn how to use pens in your Cricut to make gorgeous handwritten gifts and even address envelopes and invitations!
 Cricut writing is so much easier than you might think!

 Your Cricut is more than a cutting machine … it’s a crazy powerhouse of a writing machine!
 If you love the handwritten look but hate your handwriting (or the hand cramps that come with it), Cricut’s got your back.
-Just pop in a pen, set your design to “Write” in Cricut Design Space, and click that Go button.
+Just pop in a pen, set your design to “Draw” in Cricut Design Space, and click that Go button.
 But it’s not really THAT easy, is it?
 But almost!
-I’m going to share you all of my Cricut writing tips, tricks, and font ideas so you can get compliments on your handwriting, too!
+I’m going to share with you all of my Cricut writing tips, tricks, and font ideas so you can get compliments on your handwriting, too!

 Let me show you how to use your Cricut to write!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.